-Smoking cigarettes and other tobacco products is bad for you.
+Smoking cigarettes and other tobacco products is dangerous to you and those around you.

 It’s very unlikely that smoking will ever be completely eradicated, but knowing these 15 disturbing facts may just help a few of you quit – or never start at all: